Skip to main content

 You have the right to appeal decisions in writing to your insurance company.
 You can find the address to submit appeals in the denial letter, your coverage documents, or by contacting your insurer using the member services telephone number on your ID card.

-If the denial is for medication and your insurer requires the prescribing physician to complete a drug authorization form, verify with the provider’s office that this has been done before filing your appeal.
+If the denial is for medication and your insurer requires the prescribing physician to complete a drug authorization form, verify with your provider’s office that this has been done before filing your appeal.

 Before you file an appeal, you may want to request a peer-to-peer review between your healthcare provider and an insurance company doctor to discuss why you need the service, benefit, or treatment.
 Note that some insurers do not allow peer-to-peer reviews after a written appeal has been filed.
 In addition, some doctors will not participate in peer-to-peer reviews because they feel the process is another uncompensated way for insurers to deny care.
 However, a successful peer-to-peer review may save you from having to file an appeal.